zjgao02/Bi-TEAM/readme.md

 # Bi-TEAM

-Bi-TEAM is a versatile machine learning framework designed to handle diverse datasets and modeling tasks.
-This tool provides a complete workflow from data processing to model training and inference.
+Bi-TEAM is the first unified framework explores cross-scale biochemical space to predict the properties of NNAA-containing peptides

+![Bi-TEAM]{imgs/frame.png}
 ## Getting Started

 ### Prerequisites